SWFSC/CruzPlot/cran-comments.md

 ## Resubmission
-This is a second resubmission of CruzPlot (now v1.4.2).
+This is a third resubmission of CruzPlot (v1.4.2).
 In this version I have:
+* Received permission from CRAN maintainers to omit the copyright holder since I developed this package on behalf of NOAA, a US government agency, and thus my understanding is that all of this work is in the public domain
+* Rephrased '# code by Beaufort or effort type' to make it more clear this is not stating that someone named Beaufort provided code

+In the second resubmission of CruzPlot (now v1.4.2) I:
 * Used on.exit to ensure I do not change the user's par and options
 * Clarified the code documentation "# Color code by Bft or SNF "
 * Ensured that all person() information correct